pzhaojohnson/rna2drawer2-readme-preview/README.md

 can be accessed using the button on the welcome page or via the `File`: `New` menu button.
 Structures may be input in dot-bracket notation
-(also sometimes called "Vienna" format), or as CT "Connectivity Table" files.
+(also sometimes called "Vienna" format) or as CT "Connectivity Table" files.
 Structure prediction programs
 such as Mfold and RNAfold